Distributed Optimization over Time-varying Graphs with Imperfect Sharing of Information: Problem Setup and Main Result

 \begin{remark} Since $\bfr$ is a stochastic vector, the properties of $f_i$s in Assumption~\ref{asm:f} can be immediately translated to similar properties for $f(\bfx)=\sum_{i=1}^n r_i f_i(\bfx)$.
-More precisely, the function $f$ is also $L$-smooth and $\m$-strongly convex, and has a bounded gradient with $\Nr{\nabla f(X(t))}^2 \leq K$. \end{remark}
+Thus, the function $f$ is also $L$-smooth and $\m$-strongly convex. \end{remark}